Inder Kaur Reconciliation Scholarship

 Value and duration

-The scholarship provides up to $10,000 per year, for up to four years (for the standard full-time duration of your undergraduate program).
+The scholarship provides up to $10,000 per year, for up to two years.
 For Certificate IV and diploma students, the program duration may include a sequence where you articulate from Certificate IV to a diploma and then into an advanced diploma in the same field.

 To be eligible for this scholarship you must: